Academic Research

 Early Work

-Breaking the Wave: Explaining the Emergence of Inter-Ethnic Peace in a City of Historic Ethnic Violence, Honors Thesis, University of Michigan, 2004.
+Breaking the Wave: Explaining the Emergence of Inter-Ethnic Peace in a City (Meerut) of Historic Ethnic Violence, Honors Thesis (with Highest Honors), University of Michigan, 2004.